 Get in touch below with some details about your event.
-We’ll answer any pressing questions, and arrange a tasting for you ($14pp, refundable on purchase).
-Once you’ve decided which special cheeses you’d like included in your tower, we’ll provide an estimate and take a 25% deposit.
+We'll answer any pressing questions, and arrange a tasting for you.
+Once you've decided which special cheeses you'd like included in your tower, we'll provide an estimate and take a 25% deposit.
 Full payment is required at time of shipment or pick-up.
 Our cheese shop is open 7 days a week for pick-ups (closed Christmas Day).

 Can you deliver?

-We can arrange delivery to a range of venues in Victoria’s High Country – Milawa, Oxley, Beechworth, Myrtleford, Rutherglen, Bright, Albury and Wodonga.
+We can arrange delivery to a range of venues in Victoria's High Country - Milawa, Oxley, Beechworth, Myrtleford, Rutherglen, Bright, Albury and Wodonga.
 We wrap and pack your cheese carefully and send it with a trusted local carrier.
-If you’re in Melbourne or greater Victoria, let us know some details – we may be able to ship cheese to you there, too.
+If you're in Melbourne, Canberra, Sydney or greater Victoria, let us know some details - we may be able to ship cheese to you there, too.

 To get in touch about an upcoming event, please complete the form below: